elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_03.md

 ## Summary of training material file formats

                --{{0}}--
 Now, we're going to consolidate our understanding of the diverse resources we've been discussing.
 These resources form the backbone of our life science training and are crucial for a holistic learning experience.
-Let's take a brief tour through these resources: **Presentations:** Our journey begins with presentations, the visual storytellers of complex concepts.
-They are the bar charts of our training, providing clear, structured information at a glance. **Website:** The globe of our resources, the website is your go-to destination for a wealth of knowledge, accessible anytime and anywhere, enriching your learning beyond the classroom. **Video:** Like the play button that brings static images to life, our videos offer dynamic and engaging narratives, making complex topics digestible and memorable. **Guidelines:** The checklists of our training, these guidelines are your roadmap to best practices and essential procedures, ensuring you're always on the right track. **Dataset:** Represented by database cylinders, our datasets are the real-world data playgrounds where you can apply and hone your analytical skills. **Tutorial:** The overlapping squares symbolize our tutorials, which provide step-by-step guidance, helping you navigate through practical applications with ease. **Software:** The gear of our toolkit, software training is where you'll gain hands-on experience with the tools that drive life science research forward.
+Let's take a brief tour through these resources:

+               --{{0}}--
+**Presentations:** Our journey begins with presentations, the visual storytellers of complex concepts.
+They are the bar charts of our training, providing clear, structured information at a glance.

+               --{{0}}--
+**Website:** The globe of our resources, the website is your go-to destination for a wealth of knowledge, accessible anytime and anywhere, enriching your learning beyond the classroom.

+               --{{0}}--
+**Video:** Like the play button that brings static images to life, our videos offer dynamic and engaging narratives, making complex topics digestible and memorable.

+               --{{0}}--
+**Guidelines:** The checklists of our training, these guidelines are your roadmap to best practices and essential procedures, ensuring you're always on the right track.

+               --{{0}}--
+**Dataset:** Represented by database cylinders, our datasets are the real-world data playgrounds where you can apply and hone your analytical skills.

+               --{{0}}--
+**Tutorial:** The overlapping squares symbolize our tutorials, which provide step-by-step guidance, helping you navigate through practical applications with ease.

+               --{{0}}--
+**Software:** The gear of our toolkit, software training is where you'll gain hands-on experience with the tools that drive life science research forward.
 Each of these resources is interconnected, creating a comprehensive network that supports your journey in the life sciences.
 As we move forward, remember that each resource is a piece of a larger puzzle, and together, they form a complete picture of the knowledge and skills you need to succeed.
-Now, let's continue to build on this foundation and delve deeper into our next activity.
-Thank you for your engagement and enthusiasm!
+Now, let's continue to build on this foundation and dig deeper into our next activity.

 TODO: svg with overview